Book Review of “Adore: A Novella” by Doris Lessing.

 (By the way, this was made into a movie in 2013 by the same name, staring Robin Wright and Naomi Watts, which isn’t bad, but the novella is better.
 This was originally published as “The Grandmothers” in 2003.)

-“Adore” by Doris Lessing is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes as an iBook, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“Adore” by Doris Lessing is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes as an iBook, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 (This review originally appeared on my Times of Israel blog.)